 Intellectual stimulation is available in various forms within Pasadena Village.
 Working on committees provides an opportunity to participate in the management and operation of an ongoing enterprise.
 This work is full of challenges, and there are Committee Descriptions that provide a choice of subject matter to someone interested in participating.
 As a member-run organization, there is always a need for participation in the committees.

-Our Affinity Groups also provide intellectual stimulation in their particular areas of interest.
+Our Small Group Gatherings also provide intellectual stimulation in their particular areas of interest.
 For instance, Spirit Talk is a group that meets twice monthly and discusses spirituality from many perspectives, going well beyond casual coffee gathering conversation.

 Another group, 1619 Project Discussion, seeks out stories from the news that are of interest to members.
 The moderators select a topic, makes it available to the members of the group prior to the meeting, and lead a discussion once a month about whichever topic has been selected.
 Our 1619 Project Discussiongroup meets twice a month to discuss the issue of race in America, frequently featuring outside speakers who enrich the discussion with their unique and varied contributions.
 This is an ongoing discussion that is very challenging, but the group manages to do it in an engaging and constructive manner.